LLP Group Governance

 A tailored induction programme, involving reading material and a phased programme of face-to-face meetings, provides all the information and contacts across the business that a new Board member needs to maximise their contribution as early as possible.

 The importance of ongoing Board development is recognised and there are development items planned throughout the year.
-The opportunities for these have been expanded in recent years via additional breakfast sessions outside the scheduled Board meetings.
+These are usually held at additional breakfast sessions outside the scheduled Board meetings.

 The Board is supported by two committees: